-The deadline to apply for the 2017 Oregon Book Awards is August 26, 2016.
+The deadline to apply for the 2017 Oregon Book Awards was August 26, 2016.
 Books by Oregon authors with an original publication date between August 1, 2015 and July 31, 2016 were eligible.
 The 2017 Oregon Book Awards finalists will be announced in January 2018.
 The 2018 Oregon Book Awards guidelines are available here.

 In addition to financial support, the program produces the Oregon Book Awards Author Tour, which connects writers and readers throughout the state with readings, classroom visits, and workshops.